Proton Pass vs 1Password for Business: July 2026 Pricing, Security, and Admin Comparison

 Proton Pass Professional ($4.49/user/month, annual): Everything in Essentials plus SSO/SCIM, detailed activity logs, enterprise policies, Proton Sentinel advanced protection, file attachments, SIEM integration, and CLI access.
 Minimum 3 users.

-1Password Teams Starter Pack ($19.95/month flat): Up to 10 users.
-Core password management, vault sharing, admin controls, and developer tools (SSH key signing, Git commit signing, CLI, and SDKs).
+1Password Teams Starter Pack ($24.95/month for up to 10 users, annual billing): Core password management, vault sharing, admin controls, and developer tools (SSH key signing, Git commit signing, CLI, and SDKs).
+Additional seats available at per-member pricing.
 Designed for small teams that don't need SSO or advanced enterprise policies.

-1Password Business ($7.99/user/month, annual): Watchtower security reports, role-based vault sharing, SSO integrations (Okta, Entra ID, OneLogin, Duo), developer tools (SSH signing, Git signing, CLI, SDKs), Travel Mode, Extended Access Management with device compliance.
+1Password Business ($8.99/user/month, annual): Watchtower security reports, role-based vault sharing, SSO integrations (Okta, Entra ID, OneLogin, Duo), developer tools (SSH signing, Git signing, CLI, SDKs), and Travel Mode.

 Cost comparison for a 10-person team